 Obvious acne or acne scarring can be very distressing and many sufferers feel that it dominates their other features.
-This can lead to feelings of anxiety and wanting to shut yourself away.
+This can lead to anxiety and wanting to shut yourself away.

 A personalised treatment regime can dramatically improve an ongoing acne condition and prevent scarring.
 Existing acne scars can sometimes be temporarily disguised with makeup, however carefully managed aesthetic treatments can make a significant, and permanent, difference.